Robust Distributed Control Beyond Quadratic Invariance: Problem Formulation

+for all $k \in \mathbb{Z}_{[0,N-1]}$ and for all realizations of disturbances taken from set $\mathcal{W}$.
 Each control input can depend on the history of a subset of outputs.
-This subset is defined by the so-called \emph{information structure}.
-An information structure can be time varying, in the sense that controllers may measure, memorize or forget different outputs at different times.
+This subset is described by the so-called \emph{information structure}.
+An information structure can be time varying, in the sense that controllers may measure, memorize or forget specific outputs at different times.

 The search in the class of all output feedback policies is intractable.
 Hence, a possible approach is to restrict the search to the class of controllers that are affine in the history of the outputs.
-The output feedback and time varying affine controller is expressed as
+The time varying output feedback affine control policy is expressed as

-for all time instants $k \in \mathbb{Z}_{[0,N\text{-}1]}$.
+for all time instants $k \in \mathbb{Z}_{[0,N-1]}$.

 For every $j \in \mathbb{Z}_{[0,k]}$, we consider binary matrices $S_{k,j}\in \{0,1\}^{m \times p}$ encoding what controllers at time $k$ know about the outputs at time $j\leq k$, that is $S_{k,j}(a,b)=1$ if and only if controller $a$ at time $k$ knows the $b$-th output at time $j$.
 Let $\mathcal{S}_{k,j} \subseteq \mathbb{R}^{m \times p}$ denote the \emph{sparsity subspace} generated by the binary matrix $S_{k,j}$ in the sense that $\mathcal{S}_{k,j}=\text{Sparse}(S_{k,j})$.
 The information structure on the input can thus be equivalently formulated as